 There are some excellent materials developed by professional music educators made for students in a variety of situations.
 For example, for private piano there are books for very young beginners, books for adult students that have never played before and books that can start you learning and playing at any level you are comfortable with.
 These materials have been thoroughly researched and are continually upgraded and improved to make learning easier.
 These materials ensure that no important part of learning the instrument can inadvertently be left out.
 Our teachers are well versed in the appropriate materials to use and can help our students choose the books that are best suited to their skill development, no matter what the instrument or desired musical direction.

-For our group classes, we use the Music Pups program for ages 0-3, our own specialized Music Adventures program for ages 3-4 and the new Keyboard Adventures: The Safari curriculum for 4-11 year olds.
-Our beginner private piano students use Faber and Faber books and move into Conservatory Canada or Royal Conservatory of Music books when they are ready, though teachers may also recommend other repertoire books.
-Brass, wind and string students use materials recommended by their teachers for their specific age and level.
+For our group classes, we use the Music Pups program for ages 0-3, Music Cats and our own specialized Music Adventures program for ages 3-4 and the Keyboard Adventures: The Safari curriculum for 4.5-11 year olds.
+Our youngest beginner private piano students use the WunderKeys curriculum while those aged 6 and up utilize Faber and Faber books and move into Conservatory Canada or Royal Conservatory of Music books when they are ready – though teachers may also recommend other repertoire books.
+Brass, wind, string and percussion students use materials recommended by their teachers for their specific age and level.